wsinned/nix-config/README.md

 ## Test New Config

+This is very useful to try out changes quickly without polluting the boot menu with every attempt.
 Make the desired changes and then:

 ```bash
 sudo nixos-rebuild test --flake .